sugchand/neoview-middle-box/README.md

   `pip3 install cryptography`

+* ???
+DO NOT USE THE SSH CERTs IN THE REPO. ???.
+Create new cert and key as below.

+  `openssl req -newkey rsa:2048 -nodes -keyout ssl_data/nvmidbox.key -x509 -days 365 -out ssl_data/nvmidbox.cert`

 * [OPTIONAL] Install the virtual environment if not present.
 This step is needed only when middlebox is running in virtual environment.